 Safely through the breakers, I thought everyone would be jumping up and shouting, WE MADE IT!
-WE MADE IT!… with high-fives all around.
+WE MADE IT! . . . with high-fives all around.
 (It’s certainly what I felt like doing.)
 But no, things were pretty quiet on deck.
-Granted, Ze and João were doubled over by the hatch cover, heaving air as if they had just finished a four-minute mile, and Mamede was focused on his steering, working us out to deeper water.
+Granted, Ze and João were doubled over by the hatch cover, heaving air as if they had just finished a four-minute mile.
+And Mamede was focused on his steering, working us out to deeper water.

-He was still wearing his poker face, a serious expression if ever I saw one.
+He was still wearing his poker face, and it was a serious expression if ever I saw one.
 Mamede really was a serious man, as all good captains are, as all good captains should be — sober and steady, strong and calm — someone to lead us through a storm with a steady hand.
 But he was also human.
-And he showed me his lighter side when his straight face suddenly cracked into a warm grin and he winked at me, letting me know he was as happy as I was to be out of that mess.
+And he showed me his mortal side when his straight face suddenly cracked into a warm grin and he winked at me, letting me know he was as happy as I was to be out of that mess.

 Looking like a giant knife blade stuck in the deck, the elevated bolina rose to the top of João’s hardhat.
 Undaunted, he freed the line wedging the dagger-board in place and reached up with both hands to pull it down.
-The plank sank easily at first, but jammed a few inches shy of the stops.
+The plank sank easily at first but jammed a few inches shy of the stops.
 Friction held it up, easily overcome by jumping on top with horny bare feet.
 While João did this, Ze opened the hatch and pulled out the staysail.
 He took it to the fore-deck and lashed it on — tack to bow ring, head to mast, and its clew sheeted to the leeward foot of the tabernacle frame.
 The sail looked like a storm jib when set, flat and small, and I wondered why they even bothered to put it up.
-Later in the day when the wind picked up I would learn the sail’s true purpose.
+Later in the day when the wind picked up I would learn its true purpose.

 He put us on a close reach and looked back at the coast to get his bearings.
 This is how jangadeiros navigate when they can see land: using fixed points on shore to triangulate their position at sea.
 They call it marcação (to mark), and the Phoenicians used the same method thousands of years ago.
 Present day navigators use it too, but they have hand-bearing compasses, charts, and parallel rulers to get the job done (that is, when they can’t find their GPS receivers).